Spring is our thing, but we don’t stop there, we live the Cubs life!

 In 2002, I came up with the concept of creating a Cubs related website that gave hard-core fans an insiders’ view of the team during spring training.
 I wanted to give Cub fans access to never seen photos and video I’d been shooting of the team each spring.
 The Boys of Spring website seemed the perfect way to share my passion for the Cubs with my other passions – photography, video, and film.

 Why the name Boys of Spring?
 One of my favorite books as a kid was the transcendent baseball novel by Roger Kahn – The Boys of Summer.
 The title of Kahn’s 1972 opus has since become synonymous with baseball players in general.
 Of course my niche is spring, so it made perfect sense for this new website to play off The Boys of Summer theme.
-Early in 2003, a domain search revealed no one owned the boysofspring.com domain.
+Early in 2003, a domain search revealed boysofspring.com was available.
 Bingo!
 It was mine.
 And no, I don’t mind if you mistakenly call it boys of summer, it happens a lot!

 One of my favorite books as a kid was the transcendent baseball novel by Roger Kahn – The Boys of Summer.